 Increased Coastal Flooding, Coastal Erosion, and Infrastructure Damage

 Increased wave energy combined with periodic high Great Lakes water levels is likely to increase coastal flooding, coastal erosion, bluff failure and infrastructure damage.
 Higher lake levels and waves may also increase flooding of rivers and stormwater infrastructure that drains to the Great Lakes due to higher water levels at outlets into the lake.
-Low water levels will also lead to wave downcutting of the lakebed, wave scour at the toe of shore protection structures and accelerated deterioration of normally submerged timber infrastructure as it becomes exposed to air.
-Extremely low water level may also lead to insufficient water depths for drinking water intakes to function.

 Reduced Bluff Slope Stability

 Increased precipitation is likely to lead to a greater number of unstable coastal bluff slopes and subsequent bluff collapses.
-Greater precipitation and more frequent intense events will increase surface water runoff down the bluff face while additional water infiltrating into the groundwater table will lubricate soil particles and reduces the slope’s stability.
+Greater precipitation and more frequent intense events will increase surface water runoff down the bluff face while additional water infiltrating into the groundwater table will lubricate soil particles and reduce the slope’s stability.
 This instability will be further compounded by increased erosion from high lake levels and increased wave energy.

 Impairment to Nautical Navigation

-Periods of extreme low lake levels, potentially lower than seen in the historic record, will result in insufficient water depths for navigation in ports, harbors and marinas.
+Periods of extreme low lake levels, potentially lower than seen in the historic record, will result in insufficient water depths for navigation in ports, harbors, and marinas.
 Economic loss can result if vessels are not able to access facilities or need to reduce cargo loads to maintain higher drafts.
 Safety and accessibility issues may occur if large elevation differences exist between dockage and vessels at both extreme high and low lake levels.

 Recommended Solutions/Strategies